hyoungjoojin/notes/content/programming-languages/java/collections/_index.md

 #### NavigableSet

-`NaviagbleSet` extends from `SortedSet` to provide searching elements that are close to a search target.
+`NavigableSet` extends from `SortedSet` to provide searching elements that are close to a search target.

 #### TreeSet